Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### annotation.mentionEmailSubjectTemplateName

 The filename of email subject for offline mentioned emails.
+The `mentionEmailOfflineUsers` property must be set to `true`.

 The default value: `mention-email-subject.ftl`

 ### annotation.mentionEmailBodyTemplateName

 The filename of body templates for offline mentioned emails.
+The `mentionEmailOfflineUsers` property must be set to `true`.

 The default value: `mention-email-body.ftl`